open-pioneer/trails-openlayers-base-packages/src/packages/react-utils/README.md

 In the preceding example the topmost heading(s) in `TheRestOfYourApplication` start at level 2, and nested headings use increasing levels as usual.
 For more details, see the API documentation.

-## Tool Buttons
+## Tool buttons

-The `ToolButton` component can be used to create a simple icon button with a tooltip and an `aria-label`.
+To create a simple icon button with a tooltip and an `aria-label`, use the `ToolButton` component as in the following sample:
-This is usually done to add an icon on the map:

 ```jsx
 <ToolButton label={someLabel} icon={<SomeIcon />} onClick={someEventHandler} />
 ```

+This is used, for example, to add an icon button to the map.

 ## Hooks